Donnie's Little Solenoid Helper...

 Step 1.
 VERY IMPORTANT!!
 Disconnect negative terminal from battery.
 You WILL ground out your plunger causing a nasty gash or break in your plunger spring!
 Don’t be an idiot.
 Removing the NEGATIVE battery terminal is absolutely necessary.

 Step 2.
 Remove the solenoid cover.
-Unscrew the 3 phillips-head screws (which are 8mm).
-You will probably have to gently pry the cover off using a screwdriver.
-My cover has been on for years and thousands of miles and I was able to remove it fairly easily.
-(See picture 3)
+Unscrew the 3 phillips-head screws (which also don 8mm hex heads).
+My cover had been on for many years and thousands of miles, yet I was able to remove it fairly easily.
+However if your cover is stuck, you can gently pry the cover off using a screwdriver.
+Be careful not to puncture the rubber boot (See picture 4).

 Generally speaking, if your bike is on its side-stand (which I imagine it will be), gravity will keep the bearing in its home.
 However the bearing may stick to the spring via grease, so be careful.
 Have a towel under yer scoot to catch the bearing should he try to escape.

 Take the plunger assembly and set it aside (Picture 5).
-Don’t lose the spring.
-It just slides off.
-We will work on the plunger when we’re done with the solenoid cover.
+Be careful, as the spring slides off the back of the plunger assmebly.
+We will work on the plunger when we're done with the solenoid cover.

 Step 3.
-With the solenoid cover removed, you must now drill a hole exactly in the center of the cover.
-Fortunately for us, the Japanese have been nice enough to index the exact center of the cover with a shaded area.
+You must now drill a hole exactly in the center of the solenoid cover.
+Fortunately for us H-D was nice enough to index the exact center of the cover with a shaded area.
 Drilling this hole is the hardest part of our process.
 If you have no drill skills (or no drill for that matter), you might want to have a friend help you.
-The best way to achieve drilling accuracy is to start with the smallest bit you can find (1/16” is good) and work your way up to the actual hole size.
-Unfortunately, I don’t remember what size drill bit I used to finish.
-You can easily size a bit next to the screw to see what you need.
-Remember; too small a hole is easier to correct than too large a hole.
-Start with the small bit.
-This way, also, if you’re slightly off-center, you can augment the hole with a larger bit.
+For best results start with a small bit (I recommend 1/16") and work your way up to the actual hole size.
+Unfortunately, I don't remember what size drill bit I used to finish (1/8"???).
+Size a bit next to the screw to see what you need.
+Remember that too small a hole is easier to correct than too large a hole.
+So start with the small bit and work your way up.
+Another benefit of starting with an undersized bit is if your initial hole is slightly off-center, you might be able to re-center your hole with a larger bit.
 (See picture 6)

-Once you have screwed your screw into the plunger, back it out and move on to the next steps.
+Once you have screwed your screw into the plunger, back it out and move on to the next step.
 Step 5 is optional, however I recommend doing it.

 Step 5.
-Servicing the plunger.
-Your plunger has a copper washer that takes a lot of punishment.
-(See Picture 7) Notice how dirty and pitted the washer is?
-At the time of removal, my bike started flawlessly - even with this dirty, pitted washer.
-I cleaned mine up despite the flawless starting characteristics.
-You should do the same while you’re in there.
+Servicing the plunger: Your plunger has a copper washer that occasionally requires cleaning.
+(See Picture 7) Notice how dirty and pitted the copper washer is?
+Despite the dirty, pitted copper washer, my bike started flawlessly.
+However because I already had the plunger assmebly removed, I cleaned it up.
+You should do the same.

 Picture 7